 JAUT Activity 5

-This activity reinforces concepts from Modules 20–23.
+This activity reinforces concepts taught in the previous modules.

 $5,000 USD